-In this paper, we consider the following Network Inference problem.
-V is a set of vertices, and for each undirected edge $e = (v_i, v_j), c_e$ is the cost of constructing edge e.
-A collection of connectivity constraints $S = \{S_1, S_2, \ldots, S_r\}$ is given, where each S_i is a subset of V. The task is to construct a set E of edges between vertices of V such that for each i, the set S_i induces a connected subgraph of G = (V, E).
-The quality of the solution is measured by comparing the sum of the costs of all the edges in E with the optimal cost of satisfying all the constraints.
+In this paper, we consider the following Network Construction problem.
+V is a set of vertices, and for each undirected edge $e = \{v_i, v_j\}$ , $c_e$ is the cost of constructing edge e.
+A collection of connectivity constraints $S = \{S_1, S_2, \ldots, S_r\}$ is given, where each $S_i$ is a subset of V. The task is to construct a set E of edges between vertices of V such that for each i, the set $S_i$ induces a connected subgraph of G = (V, E).
+The quality of the solution is measured by comparing the sum of the costs of all the edges in E with the optimal cost of satisfying all the connectivity constraints.

-In the offline version of the problem, the algorithm knows all of the constraints at the outset; in the Online Network Inference problem, the constraints are given to the algorithm one by one, and edges must be added to G to satisfy each new constraint.
+In the offline version of the problem, the algorithm knows all of the constraints at the outset; in the Online Network Construction problem, the constraints are given to the algorithm one by one, and edges must be added to G to satisfy each new constraint.
 By default, we allow the edges to have arbitrary costs, but in the uniform cost version of the problem the edge costs are all equal to 1.

-When we restrict the underlying graph in a problem to a smaller class of graphs, we mean that all constraints S_i can be satisfied (for the online case, in hindsight), by a graph from that class.
+When we restrict the underlying graph in a problem to a class of graphs, e.g. trees, we mean that all constraints $S_i$ can be satisfied in an optimal solution (for the online case, in hindsight,) by a graph from that class.